Robust assessment of asymmetric division in colon cancer cells: Results

-where $P_{k}(M)$ is the components distribution at generation $k$ and it is given by the sum of the distributions of all siblings cells of the $k$-th generation.
+where $P^k_{g-1}(M)$ are the components subdistributions present at generation $g-1$.
 After $g$ generations, the cell lineage generated from a single cell forms a lineage tree composed of $n_g = 2^g$ cells.
-Without losing generality, the division probability can be expressed, as:
+Without losing generality, the division probability can be expressed as:

-Therefore, we can write the probability distribution, $P(m)$, of the daughter cells inheriting a fraction f, of the mother elements:
+Therefore, we can write the probability distribution, $P(m)$, of the daughter cells inheriting a fraction $f$ of the mother elements:

 As is often the case, it is convenient to characterize the distributions in terms of their moments~\cite{miotto2023determining}.
 We identify with $m_{2i}$ ($m_{2i+1}$) the subpopulation of cells inheriting a fraction $f$ ($1-f$).
 In particular, the mean of the daughter cell component distribution can be expressed, for $2i$, as :